 |

 The Lease Is a Legal Document.
-Your Landlord Wrote It.
-Here Is What They Left Out.
+Here Is What It Does Not Have to Tell You.

 What the Law Actually Requires Landlords to Disclose

-Understanding what your landlord is not required to tell you starts with knowing what they are required to tell you.
+Understanding what landlords are not required to disclose starts with knowing what they are required to disclose.
 The gap between those two lists is where the real surprises live.

 Most states require some version of the following: the landlord’s identity and contact information, the terms of the security deposit and where it is held, information about smoke and carbon monoxide detectors, and notice of any known mold that exceeds health limits.
 Some states require disclosure of known flooding history, known methamphetamine or fentanyl contamination, asbestos in buildings constructed before 1981, radon levels if the landlord has tested, and information about whether the property is in foreclosure.
 A handful of states require landlords to disclose if someone died in the unit within the past one to three years, though the rules on this vary significantly by state.